 Council was to spend money to refurbish and upgrade the main shopping precinct & retailers wanted to be involved.
 The result was what was then and remains one of the best central city upgrades in the Country.

 Mainstreet Whanganui may have begun as a lobby group but today it is a thriving organisation that, while continuing to lobby on behalf of retailers, has grown to encompass promotional activity, events, central city maintenance, gardens & ongoing beautification projects.

 Mainstreet offers a range of services in the CBD that generate a moderate amount of revenue to help fund our annual costs.
 These include using our expertise to assist with delivery of public parades and marches, selling banner advertising sites across Victoria Avenue, putting up and taking down advertising flags around the city and managing use and bookings of Majestic Square.

-Mainstreet is responsible for all things operational in it’s area including preparation and maintenance of gardens, hanging baskets, management of cleaning and maintenance on the street and traffic management.
+Mainstreet is responsible for all things operational in it’s area including preparation and maintenance of gardens, hanging baskets, management of cleaning and maintenance on the street.

-Mainstreet Wanganui has three governing committees that ensure the ongoing success of the organisation.
+Mainstreet Whanganui has three governing committees that ensure the ongoing success of the organisation.

 The Mainstreet Executive is the governing body.
 The executive is responsible for the stability of the organisation and the strategic strength and direction.